AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the developer quit his job?
+Why did the programmer always carry a pencil?

-Because he didn't get arrays.
+They preferred to write in C#.
 <!-- JOKE-END -->